williamlagos/portfolio-generation/README.md

 ## Getting Started

 This project was bootstrapped with Create Next App package, and uses a stack comprised of Next.js for the frontend and backend, Prisma as the data abstraction layer, and for keeping things simple, SQLite as the data provider.
+The commits follow the standard in Conventional Commits, and I tried to stick to Standard JS/TS code style as much as possible.

 If you want to run it locally, execute the development server:

 ```bash
 $ npm run dev